vmware-archive/push-android/README.md

     You will need obtain the Project Number (AKA the "Sender ID") and register a "Web Application".
-The Project Number is a parameter you most provide to the Push Client SDK when registering your device at run-time and to the Pivotal CF console.
-The Web Application on Google Cloud Console includes an "API Key" that you must supply to the Pivotal CF administration console when creating your variant.
+The Project Number is a parameter you most provide to the Push Client SDK when registering your device at run-time and to the Pivotal Mobile Services Suite console.
+The Web Application on Google Cloud Console includes an "API Key" that you must supply to the Pivotal Mobile Services Suite administration console when creating your variant.

- 2. Set up your application, environment, and a variant on the Pivotal CF administration console.
+ 2. Set up your application, environment, and a variant on the Pivotal Mobile Services Suite administration console.
     This task is beyond the scope of this document, but please note that you will need the two parameters from Google Cloud Console above.
-    After setting up your variant in Pivotal CF, make sure to note the Variant UUID and Variant Secret parameters.
+After setting up your variant in Pivotal Mobile Services Suite, make sure to note the Variant UUID and Variant Secret parameters.
 You will need them below.

  3. Link the library to your project.
 This project has not yet been published to any Maven repositories, but once it has then you can add the following line to the `dependencies` section of your `build.gradle` file:

-        compile 'com.pivotal.cf.mobile.pushsdk:1.0.0-RELEASE'
+        compile 'com.pivotal.mss.pushsdk:1.0.0-RELEASE'

     Note that the version name may be different.

 	Even if you don't have access to a Maven repository with this library, you could still link to the source of this module, or simply obtain the compiled AAR files.
-Please contact the Pivotal CF Mobile Services team for help.
+Please contact the Pivotal Mobile Services Suite team for help.

  4. You will need define and use the following `permission` in the `manifest` element of your application's `AndroidManifest.xml` file.
 Ensure that the base of the permission name is your application's package name: